ijmarshall/robotreviewer/README.md

 ## Docker

-We maintain a working Dockerfile in the repo, which is usually the easiest way to install locally.
+The project can be run as a set of Docker services using the `docker-compose` command, which is usually the easiest way to install locally.

 First you should clone this repository, and download/decompress the SciBERT model file.
 ```